WMMS

 Throughout the 1970s and 1980s, WMMS had a stable of personalities that remained fundamentally unchanged, attained a dominant market share in the local ratings and posted market record-high figures "never duplicated by any other Cleveland radio station since."
 WMMS played a key role in breaking several major acts in the US, including David Bowie, Rush, and Bruce Springsteen.
 Station employees went on to take director and executive-level positions in the recording industry, namely with labels RCA, Mercury, and Columbia.
 Considered "a true radio legend," WMMS DJ Kid Leo was chosen for Rolling Stone's "Heavy Hundred: The High and Mighty of the Music Industry" (1980) and named "The Best Disc Jockey in the Country" in a special 1987 issue of Playboy.
 Noted filmmakers, including Cameron Crowe (Almost Famous) and Paul Schrader (Light of Day), have called on both The Buzzard and its personnel while preparing for various rock-themed productions.
 WMMS was also a major driving force behind the successful campaign to bring the Rock and Roll Hall of Fame to Cleveland.

 Rolling Stone named WMMS "Best Radio Station" (Large Market) nine straight years (1979–1987) as part of the magazine's annual Readers' Poll, but the station admitted to stuffing the 1987 ballot following a February 1988 front-page story in The Plain Dealer exposing manipulation.
 Seven years later, members of the station's staff and management pleaded guilty to disrupting a national broadcast of The Howard Stern Show that originated via the local Stern affiliate, cross-town rival WNCX.
 A federal offense, the act nearly cost WMMS its broadcasting license.
 Owned by Malrite Communications from 1972 to 1993, subsequent consolidation in the radio industry saw WMMS change ownership five times in seven years, and has been in iHeartMedia's portfolio (originally under the Clear Channel name) since 1999.

 WMMS's studios are located at the Six Six Eight Building in downtown Cleveland's Gateway District; the station transmitter resides in neighboring Seven Hills.
 In addition to a standard analog transmission, WMMS broadcasts over two HD Radio channels and is available online via iHeartRadio.
-WMMS-HD2, which relays its signal over low-power FM translator W256BT, broadcasts a classic hip hop format as "Throwback 99.1".
-WMMS-HD3, which relays its signal over low-power FM translator W266CD, is the Cleveland affiliate for iHeart's all-news oriented Black Information Network.
+WMMS-HD2, which relays its signal over low-power FM translator W256BT, broadcasts a sports format as "Sports Radio 99.1".
+WMMS-HD3, which relays its signal over low-power FM translator W266CJ, is the Cleveland affiliate for iHeart's all-news oriented Black Information Network.